alburycatalina/Personal-Research-Website/README.md

 Hugo has a wealth of user created website themes that you can browse [here](https://themes.gohugo.io/).
 Most come with great guides on how to use them.

 Let's try out the [Cactus theme](https://themes.gohugo.io/themes/hugo-theme-cactus/) as an example.
 Head to the link, click the yellow download button.
-This will take you to the theme's github page with instructions.
+This will take you to the theme's github page with instructions and documentation.

 From Cactus' info page, we can use the following code to add the theme to our website: